 Non-Hodgkin lymphoma (NHL) is a cancer of the lymphatic system.
 Lymphoma begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
 The lymphatic system is made up of thin tubes that branch to all parts of the body.
 Its job is to fight infection.
 The lymphatic system carries lymph, a colorless fluid containing white blood cells called lymphocytes.
 Lymphocytes fight germs in the body.
 Groups of tiny, bean-shaped organs called lymph nodes are located throughout the body at different sites in the lymphatic system.
 Lymph nodes are found in clusters in the abdomen, groin, pelvis, underarms, and neck.
 Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters blood; the thymus, an organ under the breastbone; and the tonsils, located in the throat.

 There are many different subtypes of NHL .
-The most common subtypes of NHL in people with HIV/AIDS are primary central nervous system lymphoma (affecting the brain and spinal fluid), primary effusion lymphoma (causing fluid to build up around the lungs or in the abdomen), or intermediate and high-grade lymphoma.
+The most common subtypes of NHL in people with advanced HIV/AIDS are primary central nervous system lymphoma that affects the brain and spinal fluid, primary effusion lymphoma that caused fluid to build up around the lungs or in the abdomen, or intermediate and high-grade lymphoma.
+More recently, even patients with well-controlled HIV/AIDS can develop NHL.
 Learn more about non-Hodgkin lymphoma .

 Cervical cancer starts in a woman's cervix, the lower, narrow part of the uterus.
 The uterus holds the growing fetus during pregnancy.
 The cervix connects the lower part of the uterus to the vagina and, with the vagina, forms the birth canal.
 Cervical cancer is also called cancer of the cervix.